 - Martha Visser't Hooft (1906-1994): 15 boxes of material original archival materials including photographs, letters and awards

 A more complete list of Archival Collections held by the Burchfield Penney Art Center Archives can be found on the Study Center page.

 The Burchfield Penney Art Center holds vast archives including tens of thousands of clippings, journals, sketches, recordings, and other materials.
 There are numerous ways to access our archival material, including viewing it in the Collection Study Gallery and the Study Center or requesting assistance from our archival staff and professional researchers.

 Research Requests Policy and Procedure

 The Burchfield Penney Art Center will conduct research, when possible, regarding artists and arts organizations of Western New York.
 After an initial review of our archival holdings, to ascertain the extent of material available, we will make a recommendation regarding what research is possible.
 After the initial review, the cost for research is $200 per hour.
-To inquire about a Western New York related arts topic, please send an email Heather Gring.
+To inquire about Charles E. Burchfield, please email Nancy Weekly.
+To inquire about other Western New York-related arts topics, please email Heather Gring.

 Archives Access Policy

-The Archives at the Burchfield Penney Art Center contains significant (and in some cases, the most comprehensive) records on the arts and artists of the region.
+The Archives at the Burchfield Penney Art Center contain significant (and in some cases, the most comprehensive) records on the arts and artists of the region.
 Public access is during weekday hours from 10 a.m. to 5 p.m. and by appointment only.
 Please email Heather Gring to schedule an appointment.
-Although the Archives is open to the public, preferential treatment is given to our membership when scheduling time in the Archives.
+Although the Archives are open to the public, priority is given to our membership when scheduling time in the Archives.